EU - Oregon Tilth

 #Importing organic products from the EU to the U.S.

-Equivalency arrangements between the EU and the USDA National Organic Program (NOP) allow for the export of EU organic products to the U.S.
+The US/EU Equivalency arrangement allows for the export of EU organic products to the U.S.

 Are there restrictions for EU certified products imported to the U.S.?

 Yes.
-The following exceptions and requirements are applied to all EU organic products imported to the U.S.:
+There are some important restrictions for EU organic products imported into the U.S.:

 Is an import certificate required for EU certified products imported to the U.S.?

 Yes.
-The certifier of the supplier must complete a U.S. import certificate for all EU organic products traded under the arrangement.
+The certifier of the exporter must complete a U.S. import certificate for all EU organic products entering the US under the arrangement.

 Forms & Documents